JAMES ROBINSON

 2009: Takt Kunstprojektraum Art Residency, East Berlin, Germany

-2008: Tylee Cottage Residency, Whanganui, New Zealand International Studio and Curatorial Programme, New York, USA
+2008: Tylee Cottage Residency, Whanganui, New Zealand International Studio

 2007: McCahon Art Residency, Titirangi, New Zealand